AKR-2803/DSA-Declassified/POTD-Leetcode/December/12-26-2024-target-sum.md

 #### **Tags:** [`Array`](https://leetcode.com/problem-list/array/) [`Dynamic Programming`](https://leetcode.com/problem-list/dynamic-programming/) [`Backtracking`](https://leetcode.com/problem-list/backtracking/)

 ## Intuition
-- Each elemnet in the array can either be positive (+num) or negative (-num) to the target.
+- Each element in the array can either be positive (+num) or negative (-num) to the target.
 - When you have such choices (decision-making), think of DP.
 - And avoid repetitive calculations by storing results for subproblems.